patriciomase/web-performance-guide/README.md

 - **How to fix:**
 	- Add `defer` or `async` to the script tag in the html.
 	- Consider loading the script dynamically (Inject the `<script` tag with js) when it is needed.

 ---

+#### Symptom: Page feels slow and unresponsive
+- **Possible cause: Rendering issues, unnecessary processing.** If the page feels unresponsive after loading or after executing certain actions it could be the case we entered in a rerender loop.
+Another good indicator of this could be elements slightly flashing in the webpage.
+- **How do we confirm**
+	- Use the React Profiler (if using React) to identify components that are re-rendering too often.
+    	- Check if effects or event listeners are firing frequently when they don’t need to.
+     	- Reproduce the issue locally and add logs trying to identify the place where the unwanted rerenders are fired.
+- **How to fix**:
+    	- Optimize component rendering by using memoization, look what effects are being chained and break the loop.
+    	- debounce expensive tasks so they run less often.
+(Things like executing events when mouse moves or keyboard typing)
+    	- Remove or refactor unnecessary effects and ensure that data-fetching or resource-intensive tasks happen only when needed.

+---